Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement: Experimental results and discussion

+The distillation metrics of the student model with different compression ratios under the same teacher model are analyzed in Fig.\,\ref{fig_performance_gap} and Table\,\ref{table_compression_ratio}.
+Fig.\,\ref{fig_performance_gap}(a) illustrates the FLOPs distribution across different parts of the teacher, where the F–T block accounts for the largest proportion.
+Accordingly, we reduce both the number of F-T modules and the dimensionality of the hidden features for the compression of the F–T block.
+Three compression levels are adopted, namely StuS, StuM, and StuL, with detailed configurations provided in Table\,\ref{table_compression_ratio}.

+As shown in Fig.\,\ref{fig_performance_gap}(b)–(c) and Table\,\ref{table_compression_ratio}, StuS, which has the lowest complexity, exhibits a substantial performance gap from the teacher across all metrics.
+Although distillation brings some improvements, the gap remains significant.
+In contrast, StuL, with the highest complexity, achieves more than 97\% of the teacher’s metrics after distillation.
+However, due to its strong baseline performance, the relative gain from distillation is marginal.
+The student model with a moderate compression ratio, StuM, demonstrates more considerable improvements from distillation: its PESQ increases from 85\% of the teacher’s to 94\%, and the area of the six-dimensional radar plot is obviously expanded.
+Consequently, StuM achieves the best trade-off between performance and compression ratio and is therefore chosen as the baseline model for the distillation experiments in this paper.

-\subsection{Comparative Experiments on the DNS Benchmark}
+\subsection{Comparative experiments on the DNS benchmark}

 Fair comparisons of various algorithms are conducted on the DNS non-reverb test set.
 Table\,\ref{table_result_dns} presents the objective speech quality evaluation metrics of various SE methods.
 We provide details on the causality of each model and whether it uses future frame information (Casual and No Future Information, Casual \& NFI).
 Unlike the 40\,ms look-ahead constraint of the DNS challenge, we impose strict restrictions on both the causal architecture and the exclusion of future information to better adapt to real-time applications.
 Additionally, the model parameter (Param.) count and floating-point operations (FLOPs) per second are provided to evaluate deployment feasibility on edge devices.
-Among the SE models in Table\,\ref{table_result_dns}, NSNet, RNNoise, and DTLN are low-complexity real-time SE algorithms primarily based on LSTM networks.
+Among the SE models in Table\,\ref{table_result_dns}, NSNet, DTLN, GTCRN and FastEnhancer-L are low-complexity real-time SE algorithms.
 These models are fully causal and do not utilize future information.
-In contrast, DCCRN, FullSubNet+, FRCRN, CTS-Net, and PrimeK-Net fail to satisfy both causality and NFI constraints.
+In contrast, DCCRN, FullSubNet+, FRCRN, and CTS-Net fail to satisfy both causality and NFI constraints.
 Although some architectures, such as DCCRN and CTS-Net, employ causal designs, they still leverage partial future frame information during training and inference.
 Our distillation baseline DPDCRN, composed of causal convolutions and GRU layers, is strictly causal and operates without any future frame information.

-\subsubsection{Analysis of Distillation Frameworks}
+\subsubsection{Analysis of distillation frameworks}